 Instructions

-- Place the tofu cubes in a quart-size plastic storage bag.
-Add the tamari and seal the bag.
-Shake the bag until all the tofu is coated with the tamari.
+- Place the tofu cubes in a quart-size sealable storage bag or a storage container with a tight-fitting lid.
+Add the tamari and seal the bag or container.
+Shake until all the tofu is coated with the tamari.1 Tablespoon tamari, 1 16-ounce block super firm tofu

-- Add the tablespoon of cornstarch to the bag.
-Shake again until the tofu is coated.
-Set the tofu aside to marinate for at least 15 minutes.
+- Add the tablespoon of cornstarch.
+Shake again until the tofu is evenly coated.
+Set aside to marinate for at least 15 minutes.1 Tablespoon cornstarch

-- Place the tofu in the air fryer in a single layer.
-You will probably need to do this in two batches.
+- For air frying*: Place the tofu in the air fryer in a single layer.
+You may need to cook it in two batches, depending on your model.
+Cook at 390 to 400°F for 10 to 15 minutes, shaking halfway through, until lightly browned and crispy.

-- After you're done cooking the batches of tofu, add it all to a skillet over medium-high heat.
-Give the sauce a stir and pour it over the tofu.
-Stir the tofu and sauce until the sauce has thickened and the tofu is heated through.
+- Place the cooked tofu in a large skillet over medium-high heat.
+Give the sauce a stir, then pour it over the tofu.
+Stir until the sauce has thickened and coats the tofu.

-- Serve immediately with rice and steamed vegetables, if desired.
+- Serve immediately with rice and vegetables, if desired.

 Notes